-Commencement on Monday typically lasts approximately 2 ½ hours; therefore, the ceremony should conclude at approximately 12:30 p.m.
+Commencement on Monday typically lasts approximately 2.5 hours; therefore, the ceremony should conclude at approximately 12:30 p.m.

 What are the prices of meals for guests?

 Meal prices for Lowry Center Dining Room are: breakfast $5.86; lunch $7.99; dinner $9.59.
 Corresponding prices for children (ages 2-11) are: $3.46; $6.00; and $6.00 (all taxes are included).
-Please note that there is no charge and tickets are not required for the All-Campus Picnic on Sunday, May 10.
+Please note that there is no charge and tickets are not required for the All-Campus Picnic on Sunday, May 15.

 Will the College be providing any transportation between local hotels and the campus on the day of Commencement?

-The College will be providing a shuttle van service to and from Lowry Center on Monday, May 11.
+The College will be providing a shuttle van service to and from Lowry Center on Monday, May 16.
 This service will be available to and from the following area hotels: Best Western, Days Inn, Econolodge, Hampton Inn, Hilton Garden Inn, and Rodeway Inn.
 Shuttles will run every half hour, beginning at 8:00 a.m., with a final run tocampus at 9:30 a.m.
 Return shuttles to each designated location will depart from Lowry Center at half-hour intervals from 12:30 to 2:30 p.m.
 Guests will be dropped off and/or picked up at Lowry Center.

-Please note that shuttle service is not available on Sunday, May 10.
+Please note that shuttle service is not available on Sunday, May 15.

 Where will parking be available to guests during Commencement Weekend?

 All on-campus parking lots will be open for guests on a first-come, first-served basis.
-On Monday, May 11, additional parking will be available at First Presbyterian Church, located at 621 College Avenue (two blocks south of campus).
-Shuttle van service will run on the half-hour between 8:00 - 9:30 a.m. and 12:30 - 2:30 p.m. on Monday,May 11.
+On Monday, May 16, additional parking will be available at First Presbyterian Church, located at 621 College Avenue (two blocks south of campus).
+Shuttle van service will run on the half-hour between 8:00 - 9:30 a.m. and 12:30 - 2:30 p.m. on Monday,May 16.

 Will the College be providing any transportation between the parking lots and the Commencement site for guests with disabilities or those otherwise in need of assistance?

-On Sunday, May 10, courtesy golf carts and drivers will be available following Baccalaureate until 2:30 p.m.
-On Monday, May 11, courtesy golf carts and drivers will be available beginning at 8:00 a.m. at Ebert Art Center, Holden Hall, Lowry Center, Galpin-Taylor, and Wagner Hall parking lots to transport guests to The Oak Grove (or the Armington Physical Education Center, in case of rain).
-Following Commencement, courtesy golf carts and drivers will be available on the south lawn of Kauke Hall (or the Armington Physical Education Center, in case of rain).
+On Monday, May 16, courtesy golf carts and drivers will be available beginning at 8:00 a.m. at Ebert Art Center, Holden Hall, Lowry Center, Galpin-Taylor, and Wagner Hall parking lots to transport guests to Kauke Hall (or the Armington Physical Education Center, in case of rain).
+Courtesy golf carts and drivers will also be available following Commencement until 2:30 p.m.

 Will any space be reserved at Commencement Weekend events for guests using wheelchairs?

-During Baccalaureate and the Commencement Concert on Sunday, May 10, reserved seating will be available for guests using wheelchairs on the main floor of McGaw Chapel.
+During Baccalaureate and the Commencement Concert on Sunday, May 15, reserved seating will be available for guests using wheelchairs on the main floor of McGaw Chapel.

-Please direct questions to Sally Whitman in the Office of the President at 330-263-2313.
+Please direct questions to Sally Whitman in the Office of the President (phone: 330-263-2313.